Case Study 05 — Datadog Platform

 02The Problem

-NLQ existed in private beta with 40+ organizations — but retention was only 12%.
-Three issues were blocking adoption.
+NLQ existed in private beta across 40+ organizations — but 12% retention meant most users tried it once and stopped.
+Three blockers were clear.

 Add image